The Crevalle Rescue

 The refugees were relocated to the United States, although many had never lived there before or had not been there in years.
 The Lindholms, a missionary family whose father Paul elected to stay behind on Negros, went to live with Paul’s brother until Paul himself rejoined them after the liberation of the Philippines in 1945.
 Bataan survivor Howard Chrisco returned to his parents in Salem, Missouri where he met and married his wife Elsie and eventually became a cattle farmer.
 The Real family landed in San Francisco and moved to the small town of Albany, just across the bay.
 None of the Real children had ever lived in the United States, and they regarded it as a fascinating new adventure, exploring their new home.
 Although the children were young when it happened, none ever forgot the experience of their tumultuous rescue from Negros.

-In Fall 2024, the National Museum of the Pacific War will open its subversive experience, The Rescue, which is based on the book of the same name by Steven Trent Smith.
-The Rescue is an immersive experience of the escape from Negros alongside Berna Real, whose testimony contributed to the development of this experience.
+In Fall 2024, the National Museum of the Pacific War will open its "submersive" experience, The Rescue, based on the escape from Negros alongside Berna Real, whose testimony contributed to the development of this experience.

 Read More: